MAOmao000/LeelaGUI/README.md

  - You can comment it out by prefixing it with #.
 Also, # in the middle of the line invalidates the string after that.

 5. Restrictions
- - In LeelaGUI using GTP command, it doesn't work even if you consider it in the analysis menu..
+ - In LeelaGUI using GTP command, it doesn't work even if you consider it in the analysis menu.
  - There is a dialog for adjusting the time limit, but even if you set it, only the existing Leela engine will be reflected.
 For KataGo engine, specify it in the configuration file.
  - Setting the ponder in the settings dialog does not work for LeelaGUI with KataGo engine.